wp-plugins/gravatar-box/readme.txt

 3. Link appears if there is no Gravatar for that email address

 == Changelog ==

+= 1.0.4 =
+* Modified to use new 3.0 comments form hooks.
+No need to edit the theme's comments form anymore, if your theme supports it!

 = 1.0.3 =
 Added support for logged in users.
 It will display their gravatar in a gravbox div same as non-logged-in users.